-- Members will have one year to complete the module from time of registration.
+- Regulated members will have one year to complete the module from time of registration.

 - Each question has resources provided to help you find the correct answer.

-- Members will have three attempts to correctly answer each question.
+- Regulated members will have three attempts to correctly answer each question.

 - Successful completion of the module constitutes answering at least 22 of the 25 questions correctly.
 If you answer more than three questions incorrectly, you will still be able to complete the module.
 Please contact the College office for follow-up on next steps.